-Human Aid Now is a small grassroots charity registered and recognized in the Netherlands.
-Founded in September 2016 with the aim of supporting refugees in Northern Greece, we have since expanded to running projects throughout Greece, Serbia, France, Belgium and the Netherlands.
+Human Aid Now is a small grassroots charity with anbi-status registered in the Netherlands.
+Founded in September 2016 with the aim of supporting refugees in Northern Greece, we have since expanded to running projects throughout Greece, Serbia, France, Bosnia, Belgium and the Netherlands.

-Human Aid Now is passionate about ensuring refugees in transit have access to basic needs products and services.
-We specialize in intervening where we are most needed, quickly and efficiently in times of crisis.
+Human Aid Now is passionate about ensuring that refugees in transit throughout Europe have access to essential products and services: food, clothing, shelter, safety, healthcare, information and education.
+We specialise in supporting grassroot organisations which intervene where they are most needed, both quickly and efficiently in times of crisis.

-Human Aid Now is a purely humanitarian organization.
-We do not take any political stand point about the migration crisis.
-We work with passion and respect and we endeavor to deliver our services whilst preserving as much as we can the dignity of the people we help and acting in the most sustainable manner possible.
-To increase our efficiency, we often work in collaborations with like minded NGOs.
+Human Aid Now is a purely humanitarian organisation.
+We do not take any political standpoint about the migration crisis.
+We work with passion and respect and we endeavour to preserve the dignity of the people we help as much as we can, and act in the most sustainable manner possible.
+To increase our impact, we often work in collaboration with like-minded NGOs.

 We are committed to keep our acquisition costs and overheads below ten percent of incoming funds.
-Actually, we are very proud that so far we managed to keep those costs under 1%, which means that more than 99% of donations were spent on site for the refugees.
-There is no remuneration or other financial incentives for the board members or any other persons who contribute to the success of Human Aid Now.
+Actually, we are very proud that so far we managed to keep those costs under 1%, which means that more than 99% of donations are spent on-site for the refugees.
+There is no remuneration or other financial incentives for the board members, nor for the director and other people involved.

 Bart has founded and directed a design studio for many years.
-He is problem solver, linking and combining experience and knowledge gathered in many domains, finding new solutions and ideas.
-Pragmatic, energetic, creative, result oriented, having the overview and an eye for detail.
-Now he works as CTO in a company that provides services to the building and insurance industries.
+He is a problem solver, linking and combining experience and knowledge gathered in many domains, to find new solutions and ideas.
+Pragmatic, energetic, creative, result oriented, Bart both has the overview and an eye for detail.
+Now he works as CTO in a company that provides services to building and insurance industries.